YottaDB/YDBDoc/ProgGuide/ioproc.rst

 The valid values for expr:

 * [NO]CHARACTERS enables or disables maintenance of $X and $Y according to the M ANSI standard for the characters <BS>, <LF>, <CR> and <FF>.
 CHARACTERS causes the device driver to examine all output for the above characters, and to adjust $X and $Y accordingly.
 By default, YottaDB performs special maintenance on $X and $Y only for M format control characters, WRAPped records, and certain action deviceparameters.
-* In UTF-8 mode, the usual Unicode line terminators are recognized.
+* In UTF-8 mode, FILTER recognizes the line terminators specified by the Unicode® standard.
 * [NO]ESCAPE alters the effect of ANSI escape sequences on $X and $Y. ESCAPE causes YottaDB to filter the output, searching for ANSI escape sequences and preventing them from updating $X and $Y. By default, YottaDB does not screen output for escape sequences.

 By default, YottaDB does not perform output filtering.
 For YottaDB to maintain $X for non-graphic characters as described by the standard, FILTER="CHARACTERS" must be enabled.
 Output filtering adds additional overhead to I/O processing.